alexanderswift/public-gigacom/a_few_weeks_later.md

-I'm ok with problems as technology & network problems after-all solving tech problems has been my 'bread and butter' for many years.
-Theres always point though where you need to see an improvement or you must consider the return on effort and when to call it quits and find another option.
+I'm ok with problems because technology & network problems, after-all solving tech problems has been my 'bread and butter' for many years but theres always point though where you need to see an improvement or you must consider the return on effort / when to call it quits and find another option.